hooklift/node-libvirt/API.md

 #### Parameters:
 None.
 #### Return:
-An array of strings with the names of the network filters.
+An array of strings with the names of the network filters or null plus an exception if some error ocurred.

 ### hypervisor.getNumberOfNetworkFilters()
 Provides the number of network filters.